 An NDA isn’t always necessary, especially when two parties are just beginning conversations and discussing a project in general terms.
 It’s not until you get into the weeds about the details and begin discussing scope of work or software requirements, that it’s likely sensitive information will be shared.

+In general, it’s a good practice to sign an NDA with any party for whom you’ll be handling sensitive information — and to ask any party that will be handling your confidential materials to sign one, as well.
 A good relationship between a client and a software vendor is built on trust, and either party should be happy to acknowledge its dedication to protecting the other party’s sensitive information.
 An NDA is a powerful way to do just that.